amikos-tech/chromadb-data-pipes/README.md

-# ChromaDB Data Pipes 🖇️| Rediscover AI/ML the Unix Way
+# ChromaDB Data Pipes 🖇️ - The easiest way to get data into and out of ChromaDB

 ChromaDB Data Pipes is a collection of tools to build data pipelines for Chroma DB, inspired by the Unix philosophy of " do one thing and do it well".

 Roadmap:

-- Integration with LangChain 🦜🔗
+- ✅ Integration with LangChain 🦜🔗
-- Integration with LlamaIndex 🦙
+- 🚫 Integration with LlamaIndex 🦙
-- Support more than `all-MiniLM-L6-v2` as embedding functions
+- 🚫 Support more than `all-MiniLM-L6-v2` as embedding functions
-- Multimodal support
+- 🚫 Multimodal support
-- Much more!
+- ♾️ Much more!

 ## Installation